Pine Mountain Things To Do

 Picnic areas can be found at various scenic locations across the park.
-Tables, grills, rest rooms, and a covered shelter are located near Laurel Cove and the similarly outfitted Dogwood Shelter, on the park’s east end, is located adjacent to a playground.
+Tables, grills, rest rooms, and a covered shelter are located near Laurel Cove and the similarly outfitted Dogwood Shelter, on the park’s east end.
 Shelters are available for rental up to three years in advance.

 Cool off with a refreshing dip in our pool (meets ADA standards).
 The lodge pool is for the exclusive use of overnight park guests.
 Hours: 9:00 am – 9:00 pm daily, Memorial Day to Labor Day.
 No lifeguards on duty.